 The Film Preservation Guide was made possible through the support of The Andrew W. Mellon Foundation and the contribution of scores of preservationists.
 The publication has been translated into Chinese, Farsi, Japanese, Korean, and Thai and is used by film archivists around the world.

-Free copies of the illustrated publication can be requested by mail or downloaded as a PDF file.
+Physical copies are currently unavailable but free copies of the illustrated publication can be downloaded as a PDF file.